 Is probationary accreditation available for more experienced riders?

-No, if you are an experienced racer from another track you do not need to come to training sessions at the track, however you do need to pass both levels of accreditation.
+No, you still need to pass both levels of accreditation.
+However if you are an experienced racer from another velodrome you do not necessarily need to come to any training sessions prior to your accreditation.